thewca/wca-regulations/wca-regulations.md

     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see [Regulation 2i](regulations:regulation:2i)).
 Penalty: disqualification of the attempt (DNF).
 - A6) Stopping the solve:
     - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
 If a stopwatch is in use, the judge stops the stopwatch as soon as the competitor does this.
-        - A6a1) When using a stopwatch as the only timer, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
+        - A6a1) When using a stopwatch as the only timer, the competitor ends the solve by releasing the puzzle and notifying the judge that they have stopped the solve.
 The judge stops the stopwatch as soon as the competitor does this.
-        - A6a2) When using a stopwatch as the only timer, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
+        - A6a2) When using a stopwatch as the only timer, the competitor's default notification signal consists of releasing the puzzle(s) from their hands and placing their hands on the surface, with palms down.
 The competitor and the judge may agree on another appropriate notification before the beginning of the attempt.
     - A6b) The competitor is responsible for stopping the Stackmat timer correctly.
         - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
-A competitor forfeits his right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
+A competitor forfeits the right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
         - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
-Exception: if the competitor can demonstrate that the timer malfunctioned, he may receive an extra attempt, at the discretion of the WCA Delegate.
+Exception: if the competitor can demonstrate that the timer malfunctioned, they may receive an extra attempt, at the discretion of the WCA Delegate.
     - A6c) The competitor must fully release the puzzle before stopping the solve.
 Penalty: time penalty (+2 seconds).
     - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
     - A6g) The judge determines whether the puzzle is solved.
-He must not make moves or align faces when examining the puzzle.
+They must not make moves or align faces when examining the puzzle.
 Exception: For Clock, the judge will usually need to pick up the puzzle to verify both faces.
     - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle before the dispute is resolved.
     - A6i) Time penalties for stopping the solve are cumulative.
 - A7) Recording results:
     - A7a) The judge tells the competitor the result.
-        - A7a1) If the judge finds that the puzzle is solved, he calls "OKAY".
+        - A7a1) If the judge finds that the puzzle is solved, they call "OKAY".
         - A7a2) If the judge assigns any penalties, the judge calls "PENALTY".
         - A7a3) If the result is DNF, the judge calls "DNF".
     - A7b) The judge records the result on a score sheet.
         - A7b1) If penalties are assigned, the judge records the original recorded result displayed on the timer, along with any penalties.
 The format should be "X + T + Y = F", where X represents the sum of time penalties before/starting the solve, T represents the time displayed on the timer (the "original recorded time"), Y represents a sum of time penalties during/after the solve, and F represents the final result.
 If X and/or Y is 0, the 0 terms are omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
     - A7c) The judge and competitor must each check the recorded result, and sign (or initial) the score sheet to acknowledge that the result is correct, complete, properly formatted, and clearly readable.
 This finishes the attempt.
         - A7c1) If the competitor or the judge refuses to accept and sign the score sheet, the WCA Delegate must resolve the dispute.
         - A7c2) The competitor must not sign an attempt on the score sheet before the judge has recorded the final result for that attempt.
-If a competitor signs (or otherwise marks) an attempt before he has begun it, or before the judge has finished recording the result, he forfeits the attempt and the result will be considered DNS.
+If a competitor signs (or otherwise marks) an attempt before they have begun it, or before the judge has finished recording the result, they forfeit the attempt and the result will be considered DNS.
     - A7f) When a competitor's score sheet for a round is complete, the judge delivers the score sheet to the score taker.